 Then an evil smile spread across her face.
 “Your hair is greasy,” she whispered.
 Sirius’ mouth formed an O and his hands went up to grasp his shiny and perfectly groomed hair.

 “Ohhhhhhhhhh!”
 We all said again, “buuuurn!”
-Sirius is a little crazy about his hair.
-I won’t mention the combs again.
+Sirius was a little crazy about his hair.
+I’m not going to mention the combs again.

 “Lies!” he cried, standing up and pointing an accusatory finger at Molly.
 “LIES!”